Screaming in music: Health concerns

 Some vocalists who employed improper screaming techniques have had problems with their throats, voices, and vocal cords.
 Some vocalists have had to stop screaming, making music altogether, or even undergo surgery due to damage to their vocal cords.
-One example is Sonny Moore (also known as Skrillex) of the band From First to Last, who had to leave the band as vocalist due to the damage it was causing to his vocal cords, which required surgery to repair.
+One example is former lead singer of From First to Last Sonny Moore, who had to leave the band as vocalist due to the damage it was causing to his vocal cords, which required surgery to repair.
 Kyo of Dir En Grey, noted for his extreme vocal range incorporating both clean and harsh vocals, was hospitalised for vocal nodule dysphonia in 2012, though has since recovered.
 Vocalist Mark Garrett of Kardashev told Science Friday that vocalists who scream can have difficulties with healthcare, as doctors simply tell them to stop rather than giving them exams.
-Screaming, growling and harsh vocals require traditional melodic vocal techniques to be done properly and without physical damage of any kind.
 Vocal coach Melissa Cross is known for training vocalists in safe screaming techniques, sometimes at the request of record labels whose talents are having vocal problems.

 In 2024, the University of Utah studied the screaming technique of Will Ramos of Lorna Shore, with The Charismatic Voice posting a video of the process.
 They found that his technique, which he described as false cord, manipulated tissues above the vocal cords, protecting them from damage and producing less strain than even regular speech.
 They noted that such technique could be taught to other screamers, allowing them to maintain their health and careers, and that they had plans to study other screamers.
 Such supraglottal tissues of the larynx move minimally in clean singing, but more extensively in Tibetan chants and Tuvan throat singing.
 Elizabeth Zharoff of The Charismatic Voice recruited eight other vocalists and launched a Kickstarter campaign for a larger study which raised over $300,000.
 In March of 2025, four of those vocalists (Mark Garrett of Kardashev, Travis Ryan of Cattle Decapitation, Spencer Sotelo of Periphery, and Alissa White-Gluz of Arch Enemy) completed similar tests; Phil Bozeman of Whitechapel, Melissa Bonny of Ad Infinitum, Tatiana Shmayluk of Jinjer, and Devin Townsend were also set to undergo testing.